alexandermfish/custom-styled-home-page/README.md

 ## To do
-* add editable text as functionality
+* make the title text editable/saveable from within the page

 ## Demo